MSeifert04/iteration_utilities/docs/reduce.rst

 There are several instances of fold functions Python library:

-- :py:func:`all`, reduces the iterable to the truthiness of all elements.
+- :py:func:`all`, reduces the iterable based on the truthiness of all elements.
-- :py:func:`any`, reduces the iterable to the truthiness of all elements.
+- :py:func:`any`, reduces the iterable based on the truthiness of all elements.
 - :py:func:`len`, reduces the iterable to the number of all elements.
 Does not work with generators!
 - :py:func:`max`, reduces the iterable to the maximum of all elements.